 The Illinois Department of Transportation (IDOT), in coordination with the Federal Railroad Administration (FRA), proposes to construct improvements to the existing mainline of the Union Pacific Railroad (UPRR) between Elwood and Braidwood in Will County, Illinois.
-The proposed Elwood to Braidwood Track Construction Project (Tier 8) (Project), extending 10.9 miles from Milepost 44.60 to Milepost 55.50, includes construction of a second mainline track adjacent to the existing mainline track, as well as an associated maintenance access facility, a grade crossing, fencing, a culvert, a bridge, and signal improvements.
+The proposed Project includes construction of a second mainline track adjacent to the existing mainline track, as well as associated maintenance access road, grade crossing, fencing, culvert, bridge, and signal improvements.

-As FRA is providing funding for the proposed Project, it is subject to compliance with Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended (16 U.S.C.
-470 et seq.), and its implementing regulation, "Protection of Historic Properties" (36 CFR Part 800).
-Specifically, Section 106 requires FRA, as the lead federal agency, to take into account the effects of its undertakings on historic properties.
-IDOT is the project sponsor and Section 106 agency official.
-The Section 106 process is being coordinated with the preparation of an Environmental Assessment (EA) to evaluate the environmental impacts of the proposed Project, in accordance with the National Environmental Policy Act (NEPA).
+As FRA is providing funding for the proposed Project, it is subject to compliance with the National Historic Preservation Act of 1966 (NHPA), as amended (16 USC 470 et seq.) and its implementing regulation, "Protection of Historic Properties" (36 CFR 800).
+Specifically, Section 106 of the NHPA requires FRA as the lead Federal agency to take into account the effects of its undertakings on historic properties.
+The Section 106 process is being coordinated with the preparation of an Environmental Assessment to evaluate the environmental impacts of the proposed Project, in accordance with the National Environmental Policy Act (NEPA).